What Makes Sammy Run? (musical): Act II

 Sammy's new film, Paint a Rainbow, gives a red carpet premiere at Grauman's Chinese Theatre.
 Sammy is interviewed about his success ("I Feel Humble").
 Sammy wants Kit to write a new film, Sob Sister, but she will not speak to him.
-Sammy flies East to persuade Al to phone Kit in Los Angeles and propose marriage so that the two will write the screenplay together.
+Sammy flies east to persuade Al to phone Kit in Los Angeles and propose marriage so that the two will write the screenplay together.
 Kit, not realizing the implications of the proposal, believes that she has "Something to Live For".
-Sammy's low-class brother Seymour arrives at the New York premiere of the film to demand that Sammy leave to see their mother for the anniversary of the death of their dad; Sammy refuses.
+Sammy's low-class brother Seymour arrives at the New York premiere of the film to demand that Sammy leave to see their mother for the anniversary of the death of their father; Sammy refuses.
 Laurette is impressed that Sammy's callousness is on a level with hers ("You’re No Good").

-Kit, back in Hollywood, is startled and disgruntled when she discovers Sammy's plan to get her to write for him.
+Back in Hollywood, Kit is startled and disgruntled when she discovers Sammy's plan to get her to write for him.
 Al and Kit reluctantly write a series of films for Sammy.
 Laurette is now attracted to Sammy, but he plays hard-to-get ("The Friendliest Thing").
-Sidney's production unit is failing, and Sammy will not assist him; Harrington fires Sidney.
+Sidney's production unit is failing, and Sammy will not assist him.
+Harrington fires Sidney.

 Sammy has clawed his way to the top of the studio.
 At his ostentatious mansion, Sammy and Laurette present the "Wedding of the Year".
 At the ceremony, they learn that Sidney has committed suicide.
 Everyone is shaken; Kit and Al, Sammy's only friends, are so disgusted that they finally break away from him and flee Los Angeles.

 When Sammy discovers Laurette in bed with a young French movie star, his wife comments that he cannot do anything about it, or Harrington will dismiss him.
 Sammy knows: "Some Days Everything Goes Wrong".